 Is a keto diet safe for people with diabetes?

-NOTE: It’s important to stress that this risk isn’t related specifically to a keto diet but dieting in general!
+NOTE: It’s important to stress that this risk isn’t related specifically to a keto diet but restrictive dieting in general!

 Keto diet and ketoacidosis